-Applied Liquid Polymer Systems, Inc has been in the business for a while now.
+Applied Liquid Polymer Systems, Inc has been in the business for over 40 years.

 We also repair spalled concrete using high-strength polymer-modified mortars, provide placement of machine-based grouts, and applications of CIM specialty liquid-applied waterproof membrane materials.